Centrifugal Stillage Separation

 • The liquid is acidic and therefore must have a pH level closer to water

-• The watery/grain mixture passes into the horizontal screen cylinder.
-Auger and rotating paddles propel the mixture against the screen, this accelerates the passage of liquid through the screen
+• The auger and rotating paddles propel the mixture against the screen, which accelerates the passage of liquid through the screen

 • The liquid then passes through a vat and is treated with ash to reduce the pH level before flowing into the public water system